frankpablo/smith-site/docs/teaching/csc110/csc110home.md

 (The following grade calculation may be modified slightly depending on how the semester progresses)

-  - Homework Assignments: **25%**
+  - Homework Assignments (6-8 graded assignments):      **30%**
-  - Weekly Quiz Grades: **20%**
+  - Weekly Quiz Grades (6-8 graded quizzes):            **20%**
+      - with point recovery opportunities
+  - Participation (many ways to do it):               **20%**
+      - class Attendance
+      - in-class participation
-  - Weekly Book Exercises: **10%**
+      - Weekly Book Exercises (and readings)
-  - Attendance **10%**
+      - Attendance to office hours
-  - Quiz/Book-Exercise completion **5%**
-  - Participation **10%**
-         - in-class Q/A (just ask questions!!)
-         - OHs/Slack Q/A
-         - attend talks/events
-         - answer polls/surveys
+      - Polls and surveys
-  - Final Project:  **20%**
+  - Final Project (3-week final project):             **30%**

 **Late Submissions**:

 We will accept no late submissions without a valid excuse.
 The homework and projects are designed to have "checkpoints" so that you MUST show your progress at every point.
 Most homework assignments have "tests" that let you see exactly what is missing.
 If you have a valid excuse, then you will be granted small extensions.

 Also, for Office Hours, you must show progress up to the point where you got stuck.